 Our ability to map the world has changed dramatically in the last decade.
 We find ourselves moving from the now ubiquitous two-dimensional maps of our natural and built environment to the significantly more complicated and useful three-dimensional representations of the space around us.
 Geomatics professionals at CAST are working to better understand how the various forms of what is coming to be known as reality capture can be applied to improve our ability to understand and navigate the world.
 Using a variety of techniques – from modern digital photogrammetry and structure-from-motion to advanced laser-based high definition survey – CAST researchers have traveled the world reconstructing the past, looking behind walls, and developing new methods to manage the petabytes of data that capture our 3d world.

-GIS (or Geographic Information Systems) have become fundamental tools in an enormous range of professions and academic fields of study – from anthropology to zoology.
+GIS (or Geographic Information Systems) have become fundamental tools in an large and growing range of professions and academic fields of study – from anthropology to zoology.
 GIS has become essential in the planning of urban projects, assessing the environmental impact of current and planned activities such as the location of gas and oil facilities, investigating the economic implications of different locations for businesses, studying the locations of archaeological sites, determining best practices for wetland management and many others.
 GNSS (or Global Satellite Navigation Systems) utilize space based system to provide real-time precise locations data to activities such as vehicle navigation, property boundary and construction survey, analysis of tectonic movement and control for UAVs - and are a key data source for GIS.
 Maps produced by these systems are an essential communications vehicle to present the results of GIS and GNSS work to decision makers, scholars and the public.